 As a centre for storage, cooperage, and glass production, Leith became the hub for many blenders, the most famous of which was William Sanderson & Sons, whose VAT 69 brand lives on today.
 Sanderson would go on to co-found The North British Distillery, which still operates in Gorgie, producing whisky for brands including Johnnie Walker, Cutty Sark and Famous Grouse.
 One of Sanderson’s co-founders, Andrew Usher, would bequeath money to build Edinburgh’s famous concert venue, the Usher Hall, on Lothian Road.

-Yardheads Distillery was founded on Yardhead Street by Alexander Law in 1825, and promptly went bust after just one year.
+Lochend Distillery (also known as Yardheads and Leith Distillery) was founded on Yardhead Street by Alexander Law in 1825, who promptly went bust after just one year.

-It then passed through a series of owners before being acquired by the Bernard family in 1852 and trading as Bernard & Company until its closure in 1884
+It then passed through a series of owners before being acquired by the Bernard family in 1860 and trading as Bernard & Co.
+The distillery apparently ceased operations in 1884, although this invoice for Encore Whisky certainly refers to a Leith Distillery still operating in 1916.

 Also at Yardheads is the former bonded warehouse of John Crabbies and Co.
 Now best known for its green ginger wine, at one time they produced a range of malt and blended Scotch Whisky.